 - 40% new appraisers added to most counties across America

-- The Appraisal System (TAS) – online ordering of appraisals
+- The Appraisal System (TAS) – the online ordering of appraisals

 - Cosmetic repairs are no longer viewed as a requirement to meet minimum property requirements

-- PUD approvals can now be done by lenders with automatic underwriting authority
+- Lenders can now do PUD approvals with automatic underwriting authority

 - Builder approval documents now require only 3 certifications